 In October 2016, the FASB issued ASU No. 2016-16, Income Taxes (Topic 740).
 The guidance requires companies to recognize the income tax effects of intercompany sales and transfers of assets, other than inventory, in the income statement as income tax expense (or benefit) in the period in which the transfer occurs.
 The effective date will be the first quarter of fiscal year 2018, with early adoption permitted.
 The changes are required to be applied by means of a cumulative-effect adjustment recorded in retained earnings as of the beginning of the fiscal year of adoption.
-The Company is currently assessing the impact adoption of this guidance will have on its consolidated financial statements.
+We do not expect the adoption of ASU 2016-16 to have a material impact on our consolidated financial statements.

 In January 2017, the FASB issued ASU No. 2017-04, Simplifying the Test for Goodwill Impairment.
 The amendments in ASU 2017-04 eliminate the current two-step approach used to test goodwill for impairment and require an entity to apply a one-step quantitative test and record the amount of goodwill impairment as the excess of a reporting unit's carrying amount over its fair value, not to exceed the total amount of goodwill allocated to the reporting unit.
 ASU 2017-04 is effective for fiscal years, including interim periods within, beginning after December 15, 2019 (upon the first goodwill impairment test performed during that fiscal year).
 Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
 A reporting entity must apply the amendments in ASU 2017-04 using a prospective approach.
-The Company does not expect the adoption of ASU 2017-04 to have a material impact to its consolidated financial statements.
+We do not expect the adoption of ASU 2017-04 to have a material impact on our consolidated financial statements.

 In May 2017, the FASB issued ASU No. 2017-09, Compensation - Stock Compensation (Topic 718) Scope of Modification Accounting which clarifies modification accounting for share-based payment awards should not be applied if the fair value, vesting conditions, and the classification of the modified award as an equity instrument or as a liability instrument are the same before and immediately after the modification.
 This standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
 Adoption will be applied prospectively to awards modified on or after the adoption date.
-The Company does not expect the adoption of ASU 2017-09 to have a material impact to its consolidated financial statements.
+We do not expect the adoption of ASU 2017-09 to have a material impact on our consolidated financial statements.